JBShady/COD5-Remastered/README.md

 * Unlocked a few cut unused voiceover lines for weapons that were never called in the scripts but were already included in the soundaliases (MP40, BAR, Shotgun, Wunderwaffe, Monkey Bomb).
 * Reworked "no money" sounds and voiceover for purchasable items when a player does not have enough points:
 * Wall Weapons: Now have a chance of saying a cut voiceover line, the standard groan, or nothing.
-* Mystery Box: Now have a chance of saying two cut voiceover lines, the standard groan, or nothing.
+* Mystery Box: Now has a chance of saying two cut voiceover lines, the standard groan, or nothing.
-* Perk/PaP: Now has a chance of playing the groan instead of only playing the voiceover dialogue to make it less repetitive.
+* Perks/PaP: Now have a chance of playing the groan instead of only playing the voiceover dialogue to make it less repetitive.

 ## Weapons
 * All weapons are 100% consistent in stats, behavior, and appearance between each map.